mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

 ### Configure Pacemaker

-Before carrying out the configuration, it is worth making some observations.
+Before carrying out with the Pacemaker configuration, it is worth making some observations.

-1. Let's check IP configuration, using `ip addr`
+1. Let's check IP configuration, using `ip addr`:

    ```console
    debian@hapx-node01:~$ ip addr show enp0s3.41